2124 - Employee Leave Management

 • Explains the requirement for all departments to have an employee leave management plan.

-• Identifies the actions appointing authorities, state managers, and supervisors must take to ensure leave is being tracked and accommodated for accuracy.
+• Identifies the actions appointing authorities, state managers, and supervisors should take to ensure leave is being tracked and audited for accuracy.

-• Reminds departments that some MOU’s require employees use Personal Leave Program (PLP) 2010, PLP 2012, PLP 2020 and Furlough hours before vacation or annual leave.
+• Reminds departments that some MOUs require employees use Personal Leave Program (PLP) 2010, PLP 2012, PLP 2020, PLP 2025 and furlough hours before vacation or annual leave.

 Introduction

 Research shows that taking periodic vacations is beneficial to employee health and well-being, allows reconnection with their families, and restores balance between their work and private lives.
-To both comply with existing civil service rules and adhere to contemporary human resources principles, state managers and supervisors must cultivate healthy work-life balance by granting reasonable employee vacation and annual leave requests when operationally feasible.
+To both comply with existing civil service rules and adhere to contemporary human resources principles, state managers and supervisors should cultivate healthy work-life balance by granting reasonable employee vacation or annual leave requests when operationally feasible.

-California state employees have accumulated significant leave hours over the last several years creating an unfunded liability for departmental budgets.
-The value of this liability increases for each employee with each passing promotion and salary increase.
-Accordingly, leave balances exceeding established limits need to be addressed immediately.
+California state employees have accumulated significant leave hours over the years, creating an unfunded liability for departmental budgets.
+The value of this liability increases for each employee with each salary increase.
+Accordingly, leave balances exceeding established limits need to be consistently addressed.

-A result of excess leave accumulation is when employees separate from state service and departments are obligated to cash-out accrued leave credits at their current salary rates, which in most cases are higher than when much of the leave credits were earned.
-These payouts amount to millions of dollars each year, and represent an unfunded liability that must be paid from current-year funds.
-This puts a strain on departmental budgets as they must keep vital positions vacant, redirect from other funding sources, and/or request additional funds.
+A result of excess leave accumulation occurs when employees separate from state service and departments are obligated to cash out accrued leave credits at the employee’s current salary rates, which in most cases is higher than when the leave credits were earned.
+These payouts amount to millions of dollars each year and represent an unfunded liability that must be paid from current-year funds.
+This puts strain on departmental budgets as they must keep vital positions vacant, redirect from other funding sources, and/or request additional funds.

 Statement